q1park/qcircuits/README.md

 # qcircuits
-Quantum Circuit Simulator
+Quantum Circuit Simulator - Circuits are sparse matrices and states are sparse vectors

-example_usage.ipynb - Contains examples of the functionality for this simulator.
-Circuits are sparse matrices and states are sparse vectors
+example_usage.ipynb - Contains examples of the functionality for this simulator

-qctools.py - Creates a class object for building quantum circuits, evolving initial states, and outputting results in human-readable form
+qctools.py - Creates a class for building quantum circuits, evolving states, and outputting human-readable forms

 gateset.py - Contains predefined standard gates for building quantum circuits